boaks/californium/demo-apps/cf-cloud-demo-server/README.md

 **Note:** The installation contains "secrets", e.g. to store the DTLS state or to read the  device credentials.
 Therefore a dedicated cloud-VM must be used and the access to that cloud-VM must be protected!
 This basic/simple setup also uses the "root" user.
 Please replace/add a different user according your security policy.

-**Note:** the Cloud Demo Server is not released!
-It requires a [Build using Maven](../../README.md#build-using-maven) before usage.
+The Cloud Demo Server is available at the eclipse repository and can be downloaded [cf-cloud-demo-server-3.13.0.jar](https://repo.eclipse.org/content/repositories/californium-releases/org/eclipse/californium/cf-cloud-demo-server/3.13.0/cf-cloud-demo-server-3.13.0.jar).

 The server runs as [systemd service](./service/cali.service).
 It may be installed either manually or using the [installation script](./service/cloud-installs/deploy-dev.sh).

 Manual installation follows the [cf-unix-setup](../cf-unix-setup).
 It requires also to add the [HTTPS forwarding](#https-forwarding) and to create the https x509 credentials as [described above](#https-x509-certificate).
 That approach doesn't require specific scripts and should fit for any cloud, which supports "compute instance" with UDP support.
+It will come with costs!

 The alternative is to use the [installation script](./service/cloud-installs/deploy-dev.sh), which supports the [ExoScale](https://www.exoscale.com/), [DigitalOcean](https://cloud.digitalocean.com), and [AWS](https://aws.amazon.com).
-It requires an account at that provider, to download and install the provider's CLI tools and it comes with costs!
+It requires an account at that provider, to download and install the provider's CLI tools and it also comes with costs!
 See [ExoScale Script](./service/cloud-installs/provider-exo.sh), [DigitalOcean Script](./service/cloud-installs/provider-do.sh) and [AWS Script](./service/cloud-installs/provider-aws.sh) for more details and requirements.

+The install script also requires to build the Cloud Demo Server locally, please follow [Build using Maven](../../README.md#build-using-maven).

 The script provides jobs to "create" (create cloud VM/EC2 instance), "install" (install cloud demo server service from local sources and builds, along with fail2ban, https-forwarding and preparation for `certbot`), "update" (Update cloud demo server service from local sources and builds), "login" (ssh login into cloud-VM), and "delete" (delete cloud-VM).
 It is currently configured to use a [Ubuntu 22.04 LTS Server](https://ubuntu.com/download/server) image, but you may adapt that in the scripts.